Careers & Guidance

 • Offering encounters with Further Education organisations

-• Providing independent and personal guidanc
+• Providing independent and personal guidance

 How the college measures and assesses the impact of the careers program